aptible/support/source/topics/paas/how-to-set-up-your-own-logging-stack.md

 Kibana is an open source, browser-based analytics and search dashboard for Elasticsearch.
 Follow the instructions in our [aptible/docker-kibana](https://github.com/aptible/docker-kibana) repo to deploy your own instance as an Aptible app.

 That's it!

+If you need an archiving strategy for older logs, we recommend setting up a periodic cron job like [aptible/elasticsearch-logstash-s3-backup](https://github.com/aptible/elasticsearch-logstash-s3-backup) to roll your live logs over to Amazon S3 after a fixed number of days.
+You'll need to sign a business associate agreement directly with Amazon to store logs containing PHI in S3.